ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 The primary use case for stdin is where the container is launched replacing the entry point with a shell such as ``bash``.
 This enables a DevOps engineer to enter into the container namespace for diagnostic and debug purposes.
 While it is possible to do, it is not good practice to design a containerised application to read from stdin as this will make an assumption that any scheduling and orchestration service that executes the container will be able to enact UNIX pipes which is not the case.

 stdout and stderr are sent straight to the Container Engine logging system.
 In Docker, this is the `logging sub-system <https://docs.docker.com/config/containers/logging/configure/>`_ which combines the output for viewing purposes with ``docker logs ...``.
-Because these logging systems are configurable, and can be syndicated into unviversal logging solutions, using stdout/stderr is used a defacto standard for logging.
+Because these logging systems are configurable, and can be syndicated into unviversal logging solutions, using stdout/stderr is used as a defacto standard for logging.

 Logging